-You’re credit history and more importantly your credit score is one of three main factors in mortgage underwriting (the other two being home value and personal income).
-That’s why it’s important to make sure your credit history and credit score accurately reflect your current situation.
+You’re credit history and, more importantly, your credit score is one of three main factors in mortgage underwriting (the other two being Loan-To-Value ratio and Debt-To-Income ratio).
+That’s why it’s important to ensure your credit history and credit score accurately reflect your current situation.

-You would be surprised to hear the number of times someone applies for a mortgage and the credit report comes back with an error on it or the score is much lower than anticipated.
+You would be surprised to hear the number of times someone applies for a mortgage, and the credit report comes back with an error or the score is much lower than anticipated.